A.S. Dental Hygiene Program Applicant Information

 English Composition and Reading 3

-Mathematics (Intermediate Algebra, or higher-Statstics Recommended) (Effective 2025: Any CSU GE Area B.4 Course-Statistics Recommended) 4-5
+Mathematics (Any CSU GE Area B.4 Course-Statistics Recommended) 4-5

 Psychology (Any CSU GE Area D Psychology Course) 3